-There are people in the world who believe in the gods, in miracles, and there are people who don’t believe, but there is one divinity in which all seek refuge.
-This divinity is Love, the most beautiful, superb sentiment in the world.”
+“There are people in the world who believe in the gods, in miracles, and there are people who don’t believe, but there is one divinity in which all seek refuge.
+This divinity is Love, the most beautiful, superb sentiment in the world.” – Fyodor V., Leningrad, USSR

-Home to Romeo and Juliet, one of the most infamous love stories of all time, Verona very quickly becomes the beginning, middle and the end of romantic cities.
+Home to Romeo and Juliet, one of the most infamous love stories of all time, Verona very quickly becomes the beginning, middle and end of romantic cities in Europe.

-To start your romantic day in a truly captivating city (preferably with the warm sun licking your skin), you should head to Piazza Bra to see the third largest Roman amphitheatre.
+To start your one day in Verona, you should head to Piazza Bra to see the third largest Roman amphitheatre.

 Seeing it today is a wonder to behold.
-It is similar in appearance to the Colosseum found in Rome, but there is a slightly more atmospheric look to it with different coloured stones.
+It’s similar in appearance to the Colosseum found in Rome, but there is a slightly more atmospheric look to it with different coloured stones.

-Casa Di Giulietta
+Sightseeing Spot #2: Casa Di Giulietta

-It’s said that Romeo would climb Juliet’s balcony to see his young lover; but in actual fact this is a restored 13th Century inn – but we won’t dwell on that!
+It’s said that Romeo would climb Juliet’s balcony to see his young lover, but in actual fact, this is a restored 13th-century inn – but we won’t dwell on that!